reverseslayer/GameServerStandard/README.md

 # Server Standard

-This is a central server and client model based on msgpack. works on IPv6 with IPv4 to IPv6 bindings
+This is a central server and client model based server.
+The basis of the networking is on msgpack. works on IPv4 only at the moment.
+In a future release I might add IPV6 but not on any roadmap.
+Fully threaded and asynchrous to scale easily.

 ## Library